 Okra is a warm season crop.
 It is easy to grow and doesn’t require masterful gardening skills.
 Providing it warmth, good exposure to the sun and feeding with plenty of fertilizer sets the plant to fruit heavily.
 Dwarf okra varieties are more suitable for containers.
 You can learn more about growing okra here.

 20. Collard Greens

 Collard greens can be a good alternative of spinach or other green leafy crops.
 You can grow this biennial as an annual in containers easily.
-You can harvest kale quickly after 75 days from transplanting.
+You can harvest this quickly after 75 days from transplanting.
 Harvesting young and tender leaves; cut them back and they will come again.
 You can harvest regularly until the first hard freeze occurs in your region.
-If you live in a warm frost free climate, grow collards in winter.
+If you live in a warm frost-free climate, grow collards in winter.